Brandon Lowe Preview, Player Props: Rays vs. Yankees

 Brandon Lowe At The Plate

-- Lowe has driven home a run in 28 games this year (33.3%), including more than one RBI in 17.9% of his games and producing three or more of his team's runs on five occasions..
+- In 34.1% of his games this year, Lowe has had at least one RBI.
+He's picked up more than one in 17.6% and driven in three or more of his team's runs in five contests.

-- He has scored in 30 games this season, with multiple runs 10 times.
+- He has scored a run in 30 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.